Why Do You Need a Pay Stub? Beginner’s Guide

 Uses of Pay Stubs for Employers

-- Payroll audits and recordkeeping
+- Payroll audits and compliance with labor laws

-- Providing transparency in deductions and contributions
+- Transparency in deductions and contributions

 Legal Requirements for Pay Stubs